Our Future Path! A plan for a better world!

 Although I will talk more about religion in upcoming sections, there is at least one important point that needs to be made here.
 We should not be forced to live our lives according to a given religious doctrine, especially if we do not practice that religion.
 We are free to choose our own religious beliefs and live our lives accordingly, but within the constraints of our laws.

 Therefore, no right or responsibility should be given or taken away by the government based on any religious doctrines.
-Of course, we should be given the freedom to forgo certain rights or to take on additional responsibilities to honor our religious or ethical beliefs, but not be allowed to take more rights or to forgo our responsibilities.
+Of course, we should be given the freedom to forgo certain rights or to take on additional responsibilities to honor our religious or ethical beliefs, but we should not be allowed to take more rights or to forgo our responsibilities.

 Shirking Responsibilities